Cache Valley Branch10:20 am–1:20 pm (PH/RS, SS, Sac mtg)

 First announced in 2008, the Lehi 44th (Deaf) Branch was formed when the Utah Valley Deaf Ward was split on 19 July 2009.
 The Lehi 44th (Deaf) Branch serves Deaf members in the northern half of Utah County, from Lehi to American Fork.

 Deaf Latter-day Saints have met together in Utah County since the late 1960s; the first Provo Deaf Branch met in the old seminary building on 100 South and 300 West and was formally organized in 1967 with Joe Brandenburg, Jr. as its first branch president.
 In 1978, the Provo 45th Deaf Branch was announced and moved to the newly created Provo South Stake.
 On 4 August 1996, Provo South Stake President Julian Raulston announced the conversion of the branch to the Utah Valley Deaf Ward, and Lee Shepherd was called as its first bishop.
-The UVDW moved from its old building on 1200 South to 900 South and 500 West in 2002.
+The UVW moved from its old building on 1200 South to 900 South and 500 West in 2002.
 On 5 June 2011, the Provo South Stake realigned its ward boundaries and meeting schedules and the Utah Valley Ward moved to its current location, three blocks east of its old meetingplace.
-The UVDW serves Deaf members in the southern half of Utah County, from Pleasant Grove to Santaquin.
+The UVW serves Deaf members in the southern half of Utah County and northern half of Sanpete County, from Pleasant Grove to Nephi.

-The Utah Valley Deaf Ward was the host site of the 2004 LDS Deaf Symposium and will be the site of the 2013 Symposium.
+The Utah Valley Deaf Ward was the host site of the 2004 and co-host (with Lehi 44th Branch) of the 2016 LDS Deaf Symposium.

 This growing branch serves approximately 80 Deaf members, couples, and families from Iron and Washington Counties in the northwest area of St. George.
 Like the old Ogden and Salt Lake 1st Ward buildings, the chapel features a sloped floor, making it easy for members of the congregation to view speakers.